Clint Eastwood: Musical interests

-Eastwood is an aficionado of jazz—particularly bebop, blues, country and western and classical music.
+Eastwood is an aficionado of jazz—particularly bebop—and blues, country and western and classical music.
 He dabbled in music early on by developing as a boogie-woogie pianist and had originally intended to pursue a career in music by studying for a music theory degree after graduating from high school.
 In late 1959, Eastwood produced the album Cowboy Favorites, released on the Cameo label, which included some classics such as Bob Wills's "San Antonio Rose" and Cole Porter's "Don't Fence Me In".
 Despite his attempts to plug the album by going on a tour, it never reached the Billboard Hot 100.

 In 1963, Cameo producer Kal Mann told him that "he would never make it big as a singer".
 Nevertheless, during the off season of filming Rawhide, Eastwood and Paul Brinegar – sometimes joined by Sheb Wooley – toured rodeos, state fairs, and festivals.
 In 1962, their act, entitled Amusement Business Cavalcade of Fairs, earned them as much as $15,000 a performance.
 Although he never made it as a major performing artist, he has passed on the influence to his son, Kyle, who is a professional jazz bassist and composer.
 An audiophile, Eastwood owns an extensive collection of LPs which he plays on a Rockport turntable.
 His favorite musicians include saxophonists Charlie Parker and Lester Young, pianists Thelonious Monk, Oscar Peterson, Dave Brubeck, and Fats Waller, and Delta bluesman Robert Johnson.